MicrosoftLearning/deploy-and-manage-containers-with-azure-kubernetes-service/Instructions/Labs/Complete Guided Lab-Deploy_Applications_to_AKS.md

 1. Use a web browser to navigate to the IP addresses you identified in the previous step and verify that the resulting web pages display the **Hello World from Node** and **Hello World from .Net 7** messages, respectively.

 ### Task 2: Delete all resources
-In this task, you will delete all resources provisioned in this lab.
+In this task, you will delete all resources provisioned in this exercise.

-1. From the Bash session of Azure Cloud Shell, display the listing of resources in the two resource groups provisioned in this lab by running the following commands:
+1. From the Bash session of Azure Cloud Shell, display the listing of resources in the two resource groups provisioned in this exerciseby running the following commands:

    ```azurecli
    az resource list --resource-group 'acr-01-RG' --query "[].name" --output tsv